Estimates suggest that there is more than €500 million in unclaimed pension benefits in Ireland in 2026. Could you be due to cash in?

 • Do you know if your pension provider has merged with another financial institution or ceased operating?

-Don’t worry if you don’t have the answer to all or any of these.
+Don’t worry if you don’t have the answer to all or any of these questions.
 There are avenues to discover the answer if you’re unsure.
-But if you do, then it’s very useful to have this information gathered before you talk to an advisor, just to speed things up.
+But if you do, then it’s very useful to gather this information to speed up the process.

 If I do trace a pension can I cash it in?